PrintMakerLab/.github/label-system.md

 * **status: deferred** - We don't have time to work on this for now but intend to in the future.
 * **status: in backlog** - Feature request for which voting has completed and is now in the backlog.
 * **status: release blocker** - Without fixing this cannot release this version.
+* **status: needs more info** - Required additional info from the author.
+* **status: waiting response** - Required additional info from the author.
+Comes together with **status: needs more info**.
+* **status: stale** - This issue has been marked as stale because it has required additional info or a response from the author for over 7 days.

 ### Voting statuses for issues